froboy/yusaopeny_docs/content/en/docs/Wiki/Decouple-component-from-Open-Y-as-independent-module-project.md

 1. Make it available for the public via packagist.org or drupal.org as a release.
 Ensure `podarok` is added as a co-maintainer to the respective system.
 1. Suggest adding to Open Y by [opening an issue](https://github.com/ymcatwincities/openy/issues).
 1. If approved, create a Pull Request adding it as a dependency in [composer.json](https://github.com/ymcatwincities/openy/blob/9.x-2.x/composer.json).
 1. Ensure this component is enabled in any of the packages maintained in the [Open Y profile installation](https://github.com/ymcatwincities/openy/blob/9.x-2.x/openy.packages.yml)
-1. Ask for review and release, according to the [release plan](https://github.com/ymcatwincities/openy/wiki/How-we-release-OpenY-distribution-from-code-perspective).
+1. Ask for review and release, according to the [[release plan|How-we-release-OpenY-distribution-from-code-perspective]].

 ### for decoupling an existing component of Open Y

 Follow the steps above, but:
 - After creating the repo, filter the selected component by running `git filter-branch --subdirectory-filter ...` from the latest development branch of the Open Y profile.
-This keeps credits of work done for this component as a part of the [Code of Conduct](https://github.com/ymcatwincities/openy/wiki/Open-Y-Code-of-Conduct-and-Best-Practices).
+This keeps credits of work done for this component as a part of the [[Code of Conduct|Open-Y-Code-of-Conduct-and-Best-Practices]].
 - After separating the code, ensure the ejected code is not duplicated in the Open Y profile.
 Remove duplicated code in the same Pull Request in which you add the new dependency.

 ## Examples